top of page

 Bonnie Castle Farms is rooted in a rich history that stretches back to the late 1800s, when the property was first built in 1887 as the Bonni Castle Resort—a lively lakeside destination that welcomed travelers from near and far.
 At the height of its popularity, guests would take the Interurban railway from Rochester to Sodus Point, then continue their journey by steamboat across the bay to arrive at the resort.

-The original Bonni Castle Resort featured a hotel, dance hall, and four summer cottages, including what is now known as the Aldrich Cottage.
+The original Bonnicastle Resort featured a hotel, dance hall, and four summer cottages, including one cottage which is known as The Aldrich Cottage, now a 3 bedroom rental cottage located next to the Inn.
 The grounds buzzed with life—weekends filled with dancing, formal dinners, croquet on the lawn, live performers, and peaceful lakeside relaxation.
-Supporting buildings such as a carriage house and staff housing, including what locals still refer to as Locust Grove, helped make the resort a self-sustaining retreat.
+Supporting buildings such as a carriage house and staff housing helped make the resort a self-sustaining retreat.
 Visitors came not only from the Rochester area, but from across the country and around the world.

 Over time, the resort faded from public use, but its legacy remained quietly woven into the land—waiting to be rediscovered.